 Use your skills to eliminate inequities, improve conditions and foster positive change in local and global communities.

-The Master of Public Health/Registered Dietitian program is designed for students who want to practice on a patient-provider level and prescribe individual treatments.
+The Nutrition and Dietetics program is designed for students who want to practice on a patient-provider level and prescribe individual treatments.
 This concentration includes 1,000 hours of supervised practice experience and provides students with the course and internship requirements to take the Commission on Dietetic Registration (CDR) exam.

-In the MPH/RD program, you will prepare to:
+In the Nutrition and Dietetics program, you will prepare to:

 Tackle real-world nutrition problems in your community and around the world.